 There were references to the possibility of using honey, but I could not find a homemade condensed milk recipe in which honey had actually been used.

-I wanted to see how a recipe would work, not only with honey but, also sucanat and raw sugar.
+I wanted to see how a recipe would work, not only with honey but, also with sucanat and raw sugar.
 The following recipe is the result!

 The final color of the sweetened condensed milk will change based on the sweetener you use.
+In the picture below, you can see the color variation between the different sweeteners.

 The honey (on the left) is the darkest followed by the sucanat (in the center).
 Finally, the lightest colored is the raw sugar (on the right).